io10-0x/allauditnotesandreports/velvetv4auditnotes.md

 [4] 0000000000000000000000000000000000000000000000000000000000000000
 ```

-So like i said above, whenever a variable is declared with bytes memory, the data that is returned is padded with 32 bytes containing the length of the data which is in dex 0 as 0x64 which is 100 in decimals which is correct as we know that the byte length is 100 bytes and then rest of it is the actual data returned which we went over above.
+So like i said above, whenever a variable is declared with bytes memory, the data that is returned is padded with 32 bytes containing the length of the data which is index 0 as 0x64 which is 100 in decimals which is correct as the byte length of the whole result is 100 bytes long.
 As we know, each index is 32 bytes which is why the data is formatted like that.
 in index 1, there are 32 bytes and these bytes contain the selector of Error(string) which is 4 bytes and the 32 bytes containing the offset which is 32 (20 in hex).
 So those 36 bytes are as we expect.
 This is then followed by the length of the string and then the actual string which is stuff we already know.

 What happens after we do result := add(result, 0x04) ?